Sugar industry of the Philippines: History

-The history of the sugarcane cultivation in the Philippines pre-dates Spanish colonization.
+The history of the sugarcane cultivation in the Philippines predates Spanish colonization.
 Sugarcane, specifically Saccharum sinense, is one of the original major crops of the Austronesian peoples (which includes Filipinos), since at least 3500 BCE.
 It reached the Philippines from Taiwan with the Austronesian Expansion by around 2200 BCE.
 Words for sugarcane are reconstructed as *təbuS or *CebuS in Proto-Austronesian, which became *tebuh in Proto-Malayo-Polynesian (cf. Filipino tubó).
 Saccharum officinarum was later acquired from early farming cultures in Papua New Guinea and gradually replaced S. sinense throughout its cultivated range in maritime Southeast Asia.

 Sugarcane was traditionally used in the pre-colonial Philippines for making various native jaggery products (collectively called panutsa, like pakombuk, sangkaka and bagkat bao) used in cooking.
 It was also widely used to make traditional wines like palek, byais, basi, intus, and pangasi.
 Sugarcane juice is also fermented into traditional cane vinegars in the Philippines (variously called sukang basi, sukang maasim, or sukang iloko).
-Traditional cane vinegar are associated with sugarcane wine-making.
+Traditional cane vinegar is associated with sugarcane wine-making.

 Sugarcane farming became an industry after 1856 when Nicholas Loney, a British Vice-Consul, was sent to Iloilo City and convinced the American house of Russell & Sturgis to open a branch in Iloilo for the purpose of giving crop loans to sugar planters.
 Loney through his firm, Loney and Kee Company, facilitated the fast development of sugar industry by importing sugar cuttings from Sumatra and machinery from England and Scotland to Iloilo, which the sugar planters can buy on easy installment loans.
 Loney also built sailing boats called lorcha (boat)s, patterned after the Brixham trawlers used for deep-sea fishing in the English channel, at Buenavista on Guimaras Island to transport sugar from Negros Island.
 Envisioning the prosperity of a sugar industry in Visayas in the near future, Loney initiated its development in Negros and offered liberal terms to a few Negrense planters similar to those he had given the Ilonggo planters.
 Consequently, some prominent Ilonggo sugarcane planters like the Ledesma, Lacson, Hilado, Cosculluela, Pérez, Alvarez, Sotamayor and Escanilla families moved to Negros in 1857 due to its promising development.
-The raw sugar which the Visayas’ main product was exported to the United States, England and Australia.
+The raw sugar which the Visayas' main product was exported to the United States, England and Australia.
 Crystal grain sugar was the product of Manila which was exported primarily to Spain.